jkoelndorfer/website/content/resume-content/experience/bigcommerce.md

 * Reduced ongoing cost of cloud development environment by 35%.
 * Improved developer tooling reliability, reducing engineering time lost from more than 2400 FTE-hours/year to less than 240 FTE-hours/year.
-* Lead project to to revamp cloud development environment enabling horizontal scalability, additional functionality, further improvements to reliability and cost, and reducing cloud dev maintenance effort by significantly slashing codebase size.
+* Led project to to revamp cloud development environment enabling horizontal scalability, additional functionality, further improvements to reliability and cost, and reducing cloud dev maintenance effort by significantly slashing codebase size.